 3. Determine the injury and negligence in your case.

-An experienced medical malpractice attorney will have a network of medical professionals with whom the attorney consults.
+An experienced Indiana medical malpractice attorney will have a network of medical professionals with whom the attorney consults.
 Your attorney will send your medical records to their medical experts for review.
 The objective of a medical review is for an expert to determine whether the medical professional(s) involved in your case performed negligently and, if had they not been negligent, whether the injury would have occurred.
 If their opinion is that there was negligence, and it caused your injury, they will need to be prepared to testify to this opinion in court.
 This may require multiple reviews depending on the complexity of the case.

 4. Obtain expert review to further assess your case